ptpaterson/fauna-geohash/README.md

 const CreateGeoHashIndex52 = CreateGeohashIndex.withPrecision(52)
 ```

-# TODO: Tips for querying for nearbye locations
+# TODO: Tips for querying for nearby locations

 > now that we have indexes with geohashes, we need to figure out how to query
 > for useful things